apache/iceberg/format/spec.md

 Partition statistics files are based on [Partition Statistics file spec](#partition-statistics-file).
 Partition statistics are not required for reading or planning and readers may ignore them.
 Each table snapshot may be associated with at most one partition statistic file.
-A writer can optionally write the partition statistics file during each write operation.
-If the statistics file is written for the specific snapshot, it must be registered in the table metadata file to be considered as a valid statistics file for the reader.
+A writer can optionally write the partition statistics file during each write operation, and it must be registered in the table metadata file to be considered as a valid statistics file for the reader.

-Partition statistics files metadata within `partition-statistics` table metadata field is a struct with the following fields:
+`partition-statistics` field of table metadata is an optional list of struct with the following fields:

 | v1 | v2 | Field name | Type | Description |
 |----|----|------------|------|-------------|